top of page

 Some are well-known.
 Others have been re-thought or modified to better suit the parenting lifestyle.

 There are many tips in this post and I haven’t delved into them in detail here.
-If you sign up to my newsletter you will receive a free copy of my guide ‘Productivity for Parents’, which goes into these tips in more detail.
+If you sign up to my free newsletter you will receive a copy of my ‘Productivity for Parent-Writers’ guide, which goes into these tips in more detail.

 Some tips may work for you and others may not.
-I cannot stress this enough: adopt or tweak the tips and strategies that work for you, in a way which suits your individual circumstances, and ignore the ones that don’t work for you.
+I cannot stress this enough: adopt or tweak the tips and strategies that work for you, and ignore the ones that don’t.

 1: COFFEE!